Last updated on June 19th, 2020

 Many people suffer from ongoing hypertension and must keep track of their blood pressure levels and heart rate every day.
 Others, however, are only advised to monitor their levels for short periods of time, with some people checking their blood pressure levels as rarely as once every couple of months.

-If you fall into the former category, it is a good idea to purchase a top of the range monitor from a brand such as Omron or Panasonic.
+If you fall into the former category, it is a good idea to purchase a top of the range monitor from a brand such as Omron.
 However, those who do not need to check their blood pressure all that often can get away with buying a $20 blood pressure monitor providing they buy it from a trusted name with a proven record of quality.

 Although the vast majority of medical professionals would advise against using a home blood pressure monitor as a replacement for in-house checkups, most would also approve of using a home monitor in conjunction with regular visits to a doctor.
 Before deciding on which BP monitor will meet your needs, you should meet with a doctor or other medical professional for guidance.
 Looking for the best monitors for pediatricians?
 Check out our recent review.